 Unlike Alzheimer’s, which cannot be diagnosed with complete certainty until post-mortem, doctors and healthcare providers can use a process of elimination to screen and diagnose the cause of the dementia symptoms using some or all of the following medical procedures:

 - An evaluation of mental status

 - Neuropsychological tests

 Diagnosis of a cause of dementia, however, does become more difficult the later in life a person reaches at the time of diagnosis, because the differences from one type of dementia to another become more subtle with advanced age, as other medical conditions impact symptoms.

 Because dementia inhibits choosing and following through on activities on one’s own, our Dementia Care Activities are designed to keep the neurons firing in the brain.
 Your loved one will derive many benefits from taking part in our cognitive and physical activities whether he or she is living at home, at our assisted living center, an Alzheimer’s retirement home, or takes part in our Alzheimer’s day program.
-Activities like those in our Primrose programs boost the quality of life for dementia patients and improve their sense of well-being over time.
+Activities like those in our Primrose programs boost the quality of life for persons with memory loss and improve their sense of well-being over time.

 If you or a loved one has been looking for services for care of dementia symptoms, please contact Primrose to discuss the programs we offer to help serve those in need of memory care services.